omgnetwork/plasma-mvp/README.md

+# Notice!
+This is an old research repo.
+No active work is being done here.
+Efforts in the direction of production-ready MVP plasma chain (MoreVP, ERC20, audits) are in https://github.com/omisego/plasma-contracts.

 # Plasma MVP

 We're implementing [Minimum Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426).
 This repository represents a work in progress and will undergo large-scale modifications as requirements change.